 Sit on the floor with your legs out and feet flexed forward.
 Place a towel around the heel of your injured leg.
 Pull the towel toward you, sliding your heel toward your buttocks.
 Keep the heel in contact with the floor.
 When you feel a stretch (tightness) in the knee, hold the position.
-Limit flexion to 100°.
 Slide your foot back out.